Trying to Conceive? You Need This 90-Day Preconception Checklist

 We know that while it is exciting preparing for a pregnancy, it can also increase stress and anxiety levels.
 It can be helpful to seek the advice and expertise of a fertility counselor during this process.

-They are experts in helping you strengthen existing coping skills or develop new ones - allowing for more effective communication between you, your team, your partner, or others.
-We suggest finding a social worker that specializes in fertility or family building.
-For Illume's recommended list of licensed counselors, talk to your nurse or navigator.
+These experts can help you strengthen existing coping skills or develop new ones - allowing for more effective communication between you, your team, your partner, and others.
+We suggest finding a mental health professional that specializes in fertility or family building.
+To access Illume's network of vetted, licensed counselors, talk to your nurse or navigator.

 Identify Your Support Network

-Friends and family may be helpful during this journey, but only choose those that you consider to be truly good listeners and supportive.
-If you don't have any trusted friends or family members nearby, we recommend trying out one of our support groups, where you're certain to connect with others on similar journeys.
+Friends and family may be helpful during this journey - but only choose those that you consider to be supportive, good listeners.
+If you don't have any trusted friends or family members close by, we welcome you to try out one of our support groups, where you're certain to connect with others on similar journeys.

 Financial & Insurance Considerations

-Finally, we need to address the practical matters of your trying to conceive journey, which include everyone's favorite part: the financial and insurance considerations.
+Finally, we need to address the practical matters of your trying to conceive journey, which include everyone's favorite part - finances and insurance.

 Check Health Insurance Coverage